chrisnunes57/Draggin.js/README.md

 ```
 ### OR

-Download the draggin.min.js file above and include it in your webpage:
+Download the draggin.min.js file from this repository and include it in your webpage:
 ```
 <script type="text/javascript" src="draggin.min.js"></script>
 ```